victorsosa/minime/README.md

   rails db:seed (this is done by rails db:setup)

-- How to run the test suite
+- How to run the WebCrawler bot rails db:seed

-  ....

 - Services (job queues, cache servers, search engines, etc.)